 Scandinavian women differ in that they’re more accepting of the ageing process, whereas most of us, (myself included) are all about fending it off.

-The Scandi trend focuses on a natural, stripped back approach to makeup.
+The Scandi trend focuses on a natural, stripped back approach to makeup so it’s perfect for summer time.
 Instead of layering on your base, try applying less and blending it into the areas which need it more and don’t forget a dewy look is better for warmer days.
 Attempting to keep a matte look all day in warm weather isn’t ideal – you’re fighting a losing battle.
 Cakey skin doesn’t work well in sunlight as every imperfection is highlighted by the harsh light of day so keep it simple.
 Choose products which aren’t loaded with artificial or harsh ingredients.
 A little warmth to the complexion always helps give a naturally healthy appearance.
 Try The Body Shop Drops Of Sun for blendable, subtle colour.

 Be bold with brows

 Brows are my thing, I’m often swooning over the big, natural, unplucked brows regularly donning the glossy pages of Vogue magazine (who invented tweezers anyway?
 Shame on you).
 A more natural-looking brow is youthful, and a balanced, understated arch is perfect for the Scandi look.
 My natural arch is quite low and I like it that way, but recently my brows were looking a bit sorry for themselves, so I decided to try growing them back and give them a general boost with the help of Rapidbrow growth serum.
 I’m so pleased to say I had amazing results and an ongoing improvement as the months pass by.
 If you want to do the same – you’ll need to be patient, It may take up to sixty days to really get your brows back to their former glory (dependent on your personal brow hair growth cycle).
 It’s definitely worth the wait!
 I’ve just repurchased another eight-week supply tube as I don’t want to lose my new-found brows.